 Fold the longer half of the sheet over the stuffing, pressing down with your fingers all around the stuffing to seal the top and bottom layers of pasta together.
 With a serrated pasta cutter (if you have one, otherwise it’s fine to simply use a knife) cut out your tortelli along the three unfolded sides:

-For the final touch, you can ensure a tight seal while making your tortelli ever so pretty by pressing down the edges with the prongs of a fork like so:
+For the final touch, you can ensure a tight seal while making your tortelli ever so pretty by pressing down the edges with the prongs of a fork.

 You should cook your tortelli for a good 5-7 minutes, depending on the thickeness of the dough.
 They take a bit longer than fresh pasta usually does, because of the double thickness of the pasta and the filling.
 While the tortelli are cooking, gently melt lots of butter in a small saucepan, adding a sprig of fresh sage if you like to steep along with the butter.
 (I have read that the sage is not original to the dish, but I like it.)
 Serve immediately, topped with the melted butter and—if you like—more grated parmesan on top.

-NOTES: This dish comes from the region of Emilia-Romagna, and more specifically from the city of Mantova, often called “Mantua” in English.
+This dish comes from the city of Mantova, often called Mantua in English, in the region of Lombardy.
 For this reason, they are also sometimes called tortelli mantovani.
-But similar versions are made in the near-by towns of Parma, Reggio-Emilia, Piacenza and Cremona.
+But similar versions are made in the near-by towns of Cremona, also in Lombardy, and in Parma, Reggio-Emilia, Piacenza and Cremona in Emilia-Romagna.
 In Ferrara they also make this stuffing but without the amaretti cookies.
 Speaking of which, it can be hard to find amaretti, which are a kind of almond macaroon—not the ubiquitous almond biscotti.
 If you can’t find amaretti, then substitute an equal amount by weight of unflavored breadcrumbs, with a few drops of almond extract if you like.

 You can also dress your tortelli di zucca, if you like, with a more elaborate sauce.
 Personally I don’t think that the pumpkin stuffing goes particularly well with tomato-based sauces, but some wild mushrooms sautéed in butter with pancetta, for example, would be delightful.

-By the way, don’t throw away those pumpkin seeds!
+By the way, after you’re done making your homemade pumpkin ravioli, don’t throw away those pumpkin seeds!
 They are wonderful roasted in a slow oven with just a few drops of oil or melted butter until lightly brown (about 30-45 minutes) and seasoned with some sea salt.
-Or, for something a bit fancier, try out these two wonderful recipes by my fellow foodie, “Cookin’ Canuck”.
+Or, for something a bit fancier, try out these two recipes by fellow foodie, “Cookin’ Canuck”.